Requests & Agreements

 Yes!
 Please follow the instructions below

 Residents are required to obtain tenant insurance to cover their personal belongings and public liability during the term of the residence agreement and any renewals or extensions thereof, at their own expense.
 It is recommended that coverage for loss or damage to personal property be on an “All risks” basis.
 Such insurance shall be subject to the terms, conditions, deductibles and exclusions that are usual and customary for this type of insurance.
 Housing & Residence Life does not purchase protection for personal property.

-For information on how to submit your tenant insurance information, review this quick guide., external link, opens in new window
+For information on how to submit your tenant insurance information, review this guide (external link, opens in new window) .

-- Ensure all group members have been accepted to Toronto Metropolitan
+- Ensure all group members have been accepted to Toronto Met

 - Ensure all group members complete their application to residence before the application deadline